ufundo/civicrm-core/README.md

   - core/css/_core.css - links to the UI components in the components directory:
 - in the **components** directory are reusable anywhere UI elements, such as `_accordions` or `_tables.css`;
 - Also in the **core/css** directory are over-rides for core CiviCRM CSS files. such as `admin.css` or `dashboard.css`;

-- And parallel to that directory in **core/org.civicrm.afform_admin-ang** are  over-rides for Form Builder and Search Kit CSS.
+## Roadmap

+- Restructure files to overwrite CiviCRM core & angular module CSS Frontend following (https://github.com/civicrm/civicrm-core/pull/30397).
+This should reduce overall CSS loads/file size and the use of `!Important` declarations.
+Will require CiviCRM 5.75.
+- Front-end testing & fixes.
+- Document streams.
+- Migrate Finsbury Park (and others) to a stream.

+v0.7 - Front-end

 ## Creating new 'streams'

-NB: Streams are going to keep changing during alpha stage, so branched streams will go out of sync with the core variables - don't use other than for testing/exploration at present, and always compare the version number of the _variables.css file.
+NB: Streams will be deleted when you upgrade an extension so keep a copy of your changes.
+Streams are also going to keep changing during alpha stage, so branched streams will go out of sync with the core variables - so don't use other than for testing/exploration, and always compare the version number of the _variables.css file.

 1. Duplicate the directory 'empty' in /streams/ and rename it the name of the stream.
-2. In riverlea.php add a theme array to the function 'riverlea_civicrm_themes(&$themes)'.
+2. In riverlea.php add a theme array to the function `riverlea_civicrm_themes(&$themes)`.
 3. Edit /streams/[streamname]/css/_variables.css with your custom css variables.
 You can link to other CSS files in this file.

-E.g. to add a stream called "System 7", you would name the directory 'system7', and add the following:
+E.g. to add a stream called "Vimur", you would name the directory 'vimur', and add the following:

 ```
  function riverlea_civicrm_themes(&$themes) {
   $themes['minetta'] = array(
     'ext' => 'riverlea',
-    'title' => 'Riverlea: System 7',
+    'title' => 'Riverlea: Vimur',
-    'prefix' => 'streams/system7/',
+    'prefix' => 'streams/vimur/',
   );
   $themes['minetta'] = array(
     'ext' => 'riverlea',